 4. Figure out how to pay for it.

-When possible, it’s best for a business to fund growth internally, Gallagher said.
-You wouldn’t have to worry about borrowing money or bringing on investors.
-Being able to rely on your own revenue to scale would also indicate strength in your business, he said.
+Scaling takes money, and you’ll need to figure out a way to pay for your plans.
+Bootstrapping is appealing because you’d use your own funds and you wouldn’t have to worry about borrowing money or bringing on investors.
+Being able to rely on your own revenue to scale would also indicate strength in your business.

-However, most small businesses will need some outside sources of capital to fund growth, Guzman said.
+However, many small businesses may some outside sources of capital to fund growth.
 It can be difficult for a business to scale using only reinvested profits.

-You could borrow money in the form of a small business loan or line of credit from a traditional bank or an alternative lender, or you could seek equity from outside investors to boost your scaling efforts, Gallagher said.
-Both types of financing come with costs, whether it’s interest on a loan or loss of total control of the company to investors, he said.
-However, borrowed money tends to cost less than equity in the long run, he said, as long as you can handle the interest rate and repayment terms.
+You could borrow money in the form of a small business loan or line of credit from a traditional bank or an alternative lender, or you could seek equity from outside investors to boost your scaling efforts.
+Both types of financing come with costs, whether it’s interest on a loan or loss of total control of the company to investors.
+However, borrowed money tends to cost less than equity in the long run, as long as you can handle the interest rate and repayment terms.

 Is it the right time for you to scale?

-If you’re thinking about scaling your small business, you should first ask yourself why, Gallagher said.
-You should be able to articulate your long-term goal for your company and the reasoning behind that goal, he said.
+If you’re thinking about scaling your small business, you should first ask yourself why,.
+You should be able to articulate your long-term goal in your company’s business plan.
 That would help you understand what you want to achieve by scaling your company.

 - When did you first choose our business and why?